garshtoshteles/11homework/README.md

   ## Credits

-  This was made completely by yours truly in just two days,
+  This was made completely by yours truly in just two days.

   ## Contributing